ellisalicante/ELLIS-Alicante-website/about/privacy.en.md

 ## E. Registration

-On our websites, we offer users the option to register, entailing the entry of personal data in a data entry form.
+On our websites, we may offer users the option to register, entailing the entry of personal data in a data entry form.
 We generally gather your email address, family name and first name.
 We inform you about the specific processing of the data and we obtain your consent as part of the registration procedure.
 Reference is also made to this data protection statement.

 The legal basis for the processing of data is the user's consent pursuant to Article 6 (1) lit. a GDPR.
 If registration serves to fulfil a contract whose contractual party is the user or to implement pre-contractual measures, the additional legal basis for the processing of data is Article 6 (1) lit. b GDPR.
 Registering the user is necessary to provide certain contents and services on our website or to fulfil a contract with the user or to implement pre-contractual measures.
 The data are deleted as soon as they are no longer required to achieve the purpose for which they were gathered.
 This is the case for data gathered during the registration process if registration is cancelled or modified on our websites.
 For the registration process to fulfil a contract or to implement pre-contractual measures, this is the case if the data are no longer required to fulfil the contract.
 After the contract ends, it may be necessary to continue to store the contractual partner's personal data in order to fulfil contractual or statutory obligations.

 As a user, you can cancel the registration at any time.
 You can have the data saved in connection with yourself modified at any time.
 The procedure is described in more detail in the specific registration procedure.
-If the data are required to fulfil a contract or to implement pre-contractual measures, Farly deletion of the data is possible only to the extent that no contractual or statutory obligations prevent such deletion.
+If the data are required to fulfil a contract or to implement pre-contractual measures, deletion of the data is possible only to the extent that no contractual or statutory obligations prevent such deletion.

 ## F. Location and the processing of personal data and third party service providers